Selinda Concession, Linyanti, Botswana

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Due to reopen in June 2019 after an extensive rebuild, Selinda Camp is a luxurious camp located on the private 130,000 hectare Selinda Reserve.
+Newly reopened in June 2019 after an extensive rebuild, Selinda Camp is a luxurious camp located on the private 130,000 hectare Selinda Reserve.
 This area of the Linyanti boasts wonderful views over the floodplains and elephants by the thousands.

 Selinda Camp is built on a shady island overlooking the waters of the dramatic Selinda Spillway, an ephemeral waterway which is the focal point in a vast private concession in northern Botswana.
 With its large, game-rich floodplains, Selinda Camp offers a unique wildlife experience.